 Classics from King Crimson, Frank Zappa and Santana rule the list of psychedelic music rereleases for 2016’s final quarter.

-Other key artists unwrapping product for the holiday season include the Beatles, John Lennon & Yoko Ono, Pink Floyd, Funkadelic and Yes.
+Other key artists unwrapping product for the holiday season include the Doors, the Beatles, John Lennon & Yoko Ono, Pink Floyd, Funkadelic and Yes.